OpenZeppelin/starter-kit-gsn/README.md

 ### How are the contracts modified to use GSN?

 The `Counter` contract is modified to inherit from `RelayRecipient`.
 Also, the `Counter` contract is going to naively pay for all the transactions that are submitted.
 Note how the `acceptRelayedCall` determines this by returning 0.
-Also `_preRelayedCall` and `_postRelayedCall` methods must be implemented because they are defined as abstract in `GSNRecipient`.;
+Also `_preRelayedCall` and `_postRelayedCall` methods must be implemented because they are defined as abstract in `GSNRecipient`.

 ```solidity
 pragma solidity ^0.5.0;